 HMRC have a fair amount of time to raise assessments.

 - 6 years from the filing date in cases of incomplete disclosure to raise discovery assessments, and

 - 20 years from the filing date in cases of tax fraud or neglect to raise discovery assessments.

-If you have already undergone a tax investigation by HMRC and know that you have left out information or have offshore bank accounts stashed away then you NEED to contact a discovery assessments expert who can guide you through.
+If you have already undergone a tax investigation by HMRC and know that you have left out information or have offshore bank accounts stashed away then you NEED to contact an expert who can guide you through.